rails/sprockets/README.md

 //= link_tree ./path/to/folder
 ```

-Like `link_directory`, the argument is path relative to the current file, it is *not* a 'logical path' tresolved against load paths.
+Like `link_directory`, the argument is a path relative to the current file, it is *not* a 'logical path' resolved against load paths.

 As with `link_directory`, you can also specify a second argument -- separated by a space --  so any extra files not matching the content-type specified will be ignored: